Getting to Know Your Neighborhood: The South End

-This restaurant serves modern cuisine with a French touch, paired with great wines.
-Headed by chef Alex Falconer, former executive chef at Kenmore Square’s now-closed Josephine, it cooks up lunch and dinner daily, with brunch on weekends, from 10 am to 4 pm.
-Dinner standouts: a selection of cheese and charcuterie plates, traditional steak frites, duck magret, and salt-encrusted branzino.
-Those with a sweet tooth can end a meal with crème brûlée and mousse au chocolat.
+This relaxed restaurant serves modern cuisine with a French touch, paired with great wines.
+Headed by chef Alex Falconer, former executive chef at Kenmore Square’s now-closed Josephine, it cooks up lunch and dinner Tuesday to Saturday, with brunch on weekends, starting at 10 am.
+Dinner standouts: a selection of cheese and charcuterie plates, traditional steak frites, duck magret, and salt-crusted branzino.
+Those with a sweet tooth can end a meal with crème brûlée or Nutella chocolate mousse.

 584 Tremont St.

-This “cozy and casual Mediterranean cafe” has popular dinner items like pan-roasted chicken, rigatoni with fennel sausage, and veal scallopini.
+This cozy and casual Mediterranean cafe prides itself on being a “small kitchen (with) big flavor.”
+Popular dinner items include pan-roasted chicken, rigatoni with fennel sausage, and veal scallopini.
 It’s equally famous for its weekend brunches—however, be prepared to wait.
 But the huevos rancheros, sweet stack (three buttermilk pancakes with caramelized bananas, Belgian chocolate, whipped maple butter, and powdered sugar), and smoked salmon eggs Benedict are worth it.
 Dinner reservations are strongly recommended.

 619 Tremont St.

-Named Improper Bostonian’s Boston’s Best Plant Shop 2017, this cozy store provides a tranquil sanctuary, with a wide array of plants and pots of every size, shape, and shade of green.
+This cozy store provides a tranquil sanctuary, offering a wide array of plants and pots of every size, shape, and shade of green.
 From tiny potted succulents to three-foot-tall cactuses to ready-to-plant vegetables and herbs for your backyard garden (spring and summer), Niche has it all.
 Not sure where to start?
 No problem: its website has all the information you need to know your plant’s niche (hence the shop’s name) in its environment, so you can be fully prepared when you go in and talk to one of the shop’s knowledgeable staff members.
-Note: Niche is closed on Tuesdays.
+The shop offers a number of classes and events.
+Note: Niche is closed Mondays and Tuesdays.

 Heartbreak Hill Running Company